Multinerd-Forks/PieCrust/README.md

 - Be kind and helpful.

 ## Thanks
-Special thanks to [Bashar Ghadanfar](https://github.com/lionbytes) for suggesting the name **"PieCrust"** and helping develop the identity of the project.
+Special thanks to [Bashar Ghadanfar](https://github.com/lionbytes) for suggesting the name **"PieCrust"**, designing the logo, and developing the identity of the project.

 ## License